-I have reviewed so many of Anne Rockwell’s books that I had to do a search to find them all, and there are too many to include in one post.
-I haven’t adored everything she has written but every time I go to the library (any of the 3 nearby branches) I go straight to her section to see what’s in!
-I particularly love her holiday books and my son loves the transportation ones.
+I’ve reviewed so many of Anne Rockwell’s books that I had to do a search to find them all, and there are too many to include in one post.
+Haven’t adored everything she has written but every time I go to the library (any of the 3 nearby branches) I go straight to her section to see what’s in!
+However, I particularly love her holiday books and my son loves the transportation ones.

 Father’s Day I really liked this book, it is about a class full of students writing stories about their dads at school and ending with a party where they present the books to their fathers.
-What I enjoyed was the diversity of this book , it covered all different kinds of dads and children and all the things they most enjoy doing together.
-My son was rather attached to the dad and son playing soccer , and I had a mean craving for chocolate after reading the page with a dad and daughter making fudge!
+I enjoyed the diversity of this book.
+It covered all different kinds of dads and children and all the things they most enjoy doing together.
+My son was rather attached to the dad and son playing soccer.
+And I had a mean craving for chocolate after reading the page with a dad and daughter making fudge!
 A wonderful activity after reading this book would be to write your own story!

 Fire Engines by Anne Rockwell is the current favorite at our house.
-I found it at a thrift store for twenty five cents and I am definitely getting much more than my money’s worth!
-It’s a cute book with easy text and cute cartoon dalmatians as fire fighters.
-I particularly love that there is a fire boat in the book since we often see those around here.
+I found it at a thrift store for twenty-five cents and I am definitely getting much more than my money’s worth!
+It’s a cute book with easy text and cute cartoon dalmatians as firefighters.
+I particularly love that there is a fireboat in the book since we often see those around here.
 Cute book for fire engine lovers!
-Edited for 2010 – this is STILL a favorite and my son recently “read” it to his baby sister, it’s not yet clear if she will adore firetrucks as much as her brother but I am sure she’ll like this book.
+Edited for 2010 – this is STILL a favorite.
+My son recently “read” it to his baby sister.
+It’s not yet clear if she will adore firetrucks as much as her brother but I am sure she’ll like this book.

-Good Morning, Digger is not going to be put onto my must buy list.
+Good Morning, Digger is not going to be put onto my must-buy list.
 It just seemed flat and boring.
 The story follows a vacant lot and the digger that comes it to start construction on what will transform into a community center.
-There really weren’t any characters and the text seemed unenthusiastic, there was nothing to latch on to and make a real connection with.
+There really weren’t any characters and the text seemed unenthusiastic.
+There was nothing to latch on to and make a real connection with.
 To make matters worse I think I have to pay a late fee at my library on this one.
 Edited for 2010 – we recently read this book at the library and my son as I predicted loves it.
-I still stand by my review , and as much as I adore this author I am not a huge fan of this book.
+I still stand by my review though.
+And as much as I adore this author I am not a huge fan of this book.

-Our Stars is another wonderful non fiction book from this author illustrator.
-The book shares the most basic facts about stars with the reader as well as more complicated facts about constellations, comets and meteors.
-I love that the facts are shared pretty independently on each page, so if something is above your toddlers head you can simply skip that page, until they are.
-The illustrations are fun enough to grab attention but detailed enough to help explain the facts being presented
+Our Stars is another wonderful non-fiction book from this author illustrator.
+The book shares the most basic facts about stars with the reader as well as more complicated facts about constellations, comets, and meteors.
+I love that the facts are shared pretty independently on each page.
+So if something is above your toddler’s head you can simply skip that page until they are.
+The illustrations grab attention in a fun way.
+There’s loads of detail to explain the facts presented.

 Whoo!
 Whoo!
 Goes the Train was another book I had to renew over and over at the library because my son refused to return it!
-When we went on vacation this year my son took his very first train ride just like Allan in this book and like Allan was excited and took every moment in!
-I like that this book captures the excitement of a little boy who is obsessed with trains but the end leaves readers hanging and had me wondering if there was a page missing in my copy!
-Still the illustrations are vibrant and my son loved this book.
+When we went on vacation this year my son took his very first train ride just like Allan in this book.
+And like Allan, he was excited and took every moment in!
+I like that this book captures the excitement of a little boy obsessed with trains.
+But the ending leaves readers hanging and had me wondering if there was a page missing in my copy!
+Still, the illustrations are vibrant and my son loved this book.